cs01/nullsafe-c/README.md

 # C!
 Null-Safe C

-**cbang** (pronounced 'cbang') is a memory-safe(r) dialect of C that adds compile-time null-safety checking.
+**cbang** is a drop-in replacement for clang with better null checking, type refinement, and an optional new type `*!` (non-null).
 Its goal is to fix the 'billion dollar mistake'.

 Write `int*!` for non-nullable pointers and `int*` for nullable ones.
-The compiler catches null-pointer bugs before they crash your program. cbang is 100% compatible with existing C code and compiles to standard C, making it a drop-in replacement for your existing toolchain.
+The compiler catches null-pointer bugs before they crash your program through flow-sensitive type refinement. cbang is 100% compatible with existing C code, making it a drop-in replacement for your existing toolchain.

-The cbang compiler is a fork of the clang compiler with the addion of null safety checks and the `*! syntax`.
+The cbang compiler is a fork of the clang compiler with the addition of null safety checks and the `*!` syntax.
 This means it has all the power of clang and the same API.
 It also means IDE integrations for the new `*!` work with the clangd build of cbang.

 ## Roadmap